boonebgorges/buddypress-docs/readme.txt

 * Add a filter for auto-generated Apache attachment rewrite rules
 * Better error notice for Apache users with AllowOverride issues
 * Improved layout of attachment drawer
+* Improved appearance and localizability for "and x more" tags link

 = 1.6.0 =
 * Overhaul of the way group/user tag clouds work